aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

       }
     }

 From the returned result you can see that 50% of recipes have less than 331 calories.
 Interestingly, only one percent of the meals is more than 3256 calories.
-You must be curious what falls within that last percentile ;) Now that we know the value to look for, we can use `a range query <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-and-nodejs.html#find-fields-with-a-value-within-a-range>`_ to find the recipes:
+You must be curious what falls within that last percentile ;) Now that we know the value to look for, we can use `a range query <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-and-nodejs.html#find-fields-with-a-value-within-a-range>`_ to find the recipes.
+Set the minimum value, but keep the maximum empty to allow no bounds:

 ::

-    run-func index rangeSearch calories 3256
+    run-func search range calories 3256

 ::